1962 VFA season

-The 1962 Victorian Football Association season was the 81st season of the top division of the Australian rules football competition, and the second season of its second division.
+The 1962 VFA season was the 81st season of the top division of the Victorian Football Association (VFA), an Australian rules football competition played in the state of Victoria, and the second season of its second division.

 The Division 1 premiership was won by the Sandringham Football Club, after it came from behind to defeat Moorabbin in the Grand Final on 29 September by one point; it was Sandringham's second VFA premiership.
 The Division 2 premiership was won by Dandenong; it was the club's first premiership in either division.